Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

-It was studied by QMC in \cite{trinnn}.
+which was studied by QMC in \cite{trinnn}.
 A period-3 striped soild state is found at $ f=1/3 $ and a stripe-supersolid was found at slightly large than $ 1/3 $.
 The QMC results in \cite{trinnn} leads to Fig.9b.
-When comparing the Fig.3a in the easy plane limit $ r<0, v<0, w<0 $ achieved in this paper with the Fig.9b by QMC, one can see that the stripe state at $ 1/3 $ is just the stripe state in Fig.4.
+When comparing the Fig.3a in the easy plane limit $ r<0, v<0, w<0 $ achieved by the DVM in this paper with the Fig.9b achieved by the QMC, one can see that the CDW state at $ 1/3 $ is just the stripe state in Fig.4, the CDW-SS slightly above $ 1/3 $ filling is the stripe supersolid.
+The IC-CDW state in Fig.3a can not be realized in Fig.9b, because it can only be stabilized by much longer-range interactions than $ V_2 $ at such dilute interstitial densities.
 The dual vortex effective action to describe the transition from the SF to the stripe solid is given by Eqn.\ref{tri} in the easy plane limit $ r<0, v<0, w<0 $, it was found to be strongly first order by QMC in \cite{trinnn}.
-The effective action to describe the transition from the stripe solid to the stripe supersolid slightly away from $ 1/3 $ is given by Eqn.\ref{is0}.
-However, the universality class of the 2nd phase transitions in Fig.9b was not studied either in \cite{trinnn}.
+The effective action to describe the transition from the stripe solid to the stripe supersolid slightly away from $ 1/3 $ is given by Eqn.\ref{is0} and was found in Sect.II-B-1 to be a second order transition in the same universality class as that from a Mott insulator to a superfluid.
+However, the universality class of the 2nd phase transitions in Fig.9b was not studied in \cite{trinnn}.